knightsUCF/CarRacing/Log.md

+# Reward System

+The reward system in the second asset pack is worth taking a look at.
+Where we get a package, and that package shakes to give us a gift.
+What is the purpose of this?
+Is this somehow tied with the rewarded video ads?

 # Character Selection

 Let's go through the scene and break down the character selection.
 But first let's take a look at the other asset pack, and check if they did things better.